 Researchers from the Moscow Institute of Physics and Technology (MIPT) have developed a prototype detector of solar particles.
 The device is capable of picking up protons at kinetic energies between 10 and 100 megaelectronvolts, and electrons at 1-10 MeV.
 This covers most of the high-energy particle flux coming from the sun.
-The new detector can improve radiation protection for astronauts and spaceships, as well as advancing our understanding of solar flares.
+The new detector can improve radiation protection for astronauts and spaceships, as well as advance our understanding of solar flares.
 The research findings are reported in the Journal of Instrumentation.

 As energy gets converted from one form to another in the active regions of the solar atmosphere, streams of particles — or cosmic rays — are born with energies roughly between 0.01-1,000 MeV.
 Most of these particles are electrons and protons, but nuclei from helium to iron are also observed, albeit in far smaller numbers.